dlbewley/tektoncd-catalog/task/rhacs-deployment-check/3.71/README.md

 # Known Issues

 * Skipping TLS Verify is currently required.
 TLS trust bundle not working for quay.io etc.
 * If the namespace value is not found in the deployment manifest any RHACS policies which are scoped to specific namespaces will not be matched.
+[ROX-11350](https://issues.redhat.com/browse/ROX-11350)
+* Support for STDOUT captured as a Tekton result is limited, so results are only viewable in task pod logs.
+  * **Possible RFE for roxctl deployment check:**
+    * Add `--output-dir` and `--output-file` flags.